-Non-resident legal entities may, on the provision of evidence of an import or inward remittance, remit outside of Azerbaijan whatever funds have been previously brought into or remitted to the country.
-The repatriation of income earned by non-residents from investment activity is allowed after providing a certificate of payment of "relevant taxes and duties."
+Residents and non-residents may, on the provision of evidence of an import or inward remittance, remit outside of Azerbaijan whatever funds have been previously brought into or remitted to the country.
+The repatriation of income earned by non-residents from investment activity is allowed after providing a certificate of payment of "relevant taxes and duties" or providing the relevant tax exemption documents.
 Similarly, the payment of dividends to shareholders is generally permitted.
 The banking system is responsible for ensuring compliance with these rules, and investors should be careful to obtain and keep certificates from their banks concerning inward remittances.